Quick Photo insights

 Shows the motion of stars to separate those that belong to the cluster from unrelated stars in the background.

-The red circles and dots mark the stars that are confirmed to be part of NGC 6440.
+The red circles and dots mark the stars confirmed to be part of NGC 6440.

-JWST has advanced our understanding of globular clusters thanks to these findings.
+Thanks to these findings, JWST has advanced our understanding of globular clusters.
 By observing variations in helium and oxygen abundances based solely on photometric observations, we can explore the formation and evolution of multiple stellar populations in globular clusters in new ways.
-In particular, this study shows the JWST's ability to overcome observational challenges such as severe extinction and crowding that have hindered similar studies in the past.
+In particular, this study shows the JWST's ability to overcome observational challenges, such as severe extinction and crowding, that have hindered similar studies in the past.

 Based on the successful identification of multiple populations within NGC 6440, similar studies can be carried out on other globular clusters, particularly those in the Galactic bulge, providing valuable information on the formation history of these clusters as well as the early Milky Way's environment.